 We encourage school authorities to work with community partners to use supports and resources in their area.
 These could include the many successful breakfast and lunch programs already in Alberta schools.

 Participating school authorities should design a program that consists of one nutritious meal per school day.
 School authorities can determine what time to offer the meal.

 Government is increasing the funding to $18.5 million for the program in the 2019/20 school year.
 Each school authority will get the same amount of funding as in the 2018/19 school year.
-We will give an additional $3 million grant for non-profit organizations to lead pilot projects with school authorities.
-Non-profit organizations can contact us to learn how to apply for a grant.

 This program also aims to help people learn more about: